rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Extending existing types to support ObservableObject
 - Downloading data using URLSession from the Wikipedia API
 - Sorting downloaded data by conforming the type to Comparable protocol

+### Project 14 - Instafilter - Day 72 of 100DaysOfSwiftUI

+> Ambition is the path to success, persistence is the vehicle you arrive in - William Eardley

+Today I learnt about:

+- Conforming class to MKPointAnnotation and Codable
+- Loading, saving and writing Codable data to the documents directory with complete file protection
+- Authenticating user using FaceID and TouchID to unlock data